metamn/react/content/blog/graphql-and-rest-apis-in-aws/index.md

 The landscape is pretty simple.
 For a classic REST API one can go the [Amazon API Gateway](https://aws.amazon.com/api-gateway/) way.
 For GraphQL the [AWS AppSync](https://aws.amazon.com/appsync/) way.

 At the first sight everything is easy: choose a service.
-When you dig in all gets complicated for REST.
+After digging in all gets complicated for REST.
 GraphQL stays clean.

 ## GraphQL